 I believe that therapy is a place where one can explore what it means to be themselves in a nonjudgmental, supportive, and accepting environment.
 One of my main goals in therapy is for the client to get a better understanding of who they are and use that knowledge to empower themselves to make the positive changes they want to make in their lives.
 I believe that action alongside therapy is important and that getting moving doing something one is passionate about can be tremendously healing for the mind and body.
 I believe things like exercise, music, drama, art, writing, and dance have a place in therapy and can be incorporated into traditional treatment.
-My main priority is to meet you where you are at and help your reach your potential, whatever that may mean to you.
+I understand that one size does not fit all when it comes to therapy and I use an integrative approach drawing upon techniques from ACT, DBT, existential, psychodynamic and narrative therapies.
+My main priority is to meet you where you are at and help you reach your potential, whatever that may mean to you.

-In my free time I enjoy doing improv comedy, music, fitness, and outdoor activities such as rock climbing, backpacking, and hiking.
+In my free time I enjoy performing improv comedy, playing music, and doing outdoor activities such as rock climbing, paddling backpacking, and hiking.
 I was born and raised just outside of Chicago in Buffalo Grove and have always considered Chicago home.
-I earned my Bachelor’s Degree in Psychology from the University of Missouri and am in my final year at DePaul pursuing my Master’s Degree in Clinical Mental Health Counseling.
+I earned my Bachelor’s Degree in Psychology from the University of Missouri and earned my Master’s from DePaul in Clinical Mental Health Counseling.